Elyx0/SmsLock/README.md

 ## TODO

-- Configurable word
 - ON/OFF Toggle
-- Delay before another lock to prevent DDOS and give time to airplane if abused
+- Allowed lockers list if needed

 ## License